 Abstract

-This document provides an in depth description and solution proposal for the IoT Information management Display (formerly IoT Smart Calendar) project advised by Dr. Aleksander Malinowski of the Electrical and Computer Engineering department at the Caterpillar College of Engineering and Technology at Bradley University.
+This document provides an in-depth description and solution proposal for the IoT Information management Display (formerly IoT Smart Calendar) project advised by Dr. Aleksander Malinowski of the Electrical and Computer Engineering department at the Caterpillar College of Engineering and Technology at Bradley University.
 It also offers a look at prior work, a list of materials, a tentative schedule, division of labor, and a look at future development of the Display.
 The project is now in its second year of development.
 Benjamin Daszkiewicz and Jacob Nading are continuing the work started by Jason Morris and Cole Linderman in the Fall of 2016.